 }

-3.1.11 Define the term physical computing

-VOCABULARY

-Physical computing is the use of physical, embedded microcontroller-based interactive systems that can sense their surroundings and/or control outputs such as lights, displays, and motors.

-Physical computing is all about using programs to control things in the real world, such as programming your washing machine, altering the temperature on your programmable thermostat, or pressing a button at traffic signals to cross the street safely.

-3.1.12 Explain what the terms 3.3V, 5V, GND GP2 means on the GPIO board
+3.1.11 Explain what the terms 3.3V, 5V, GND GP2 means on the GPIO board

 Vin: This is the input voltage pin of the Arduino board used to provide input supply from an external power source.
 It is located just above the analog pins.